justindal/dont-secure.me/README.md

 don't secure me is an experimental social platform where users can share posts and interact with each other, but with a twist — no passwords are required!
 Users can create new accounts or even log into those of others for a fun experience.

 ## 🚨 Warning
-This project is deliberately insecure and should NOT be used in production.
-It's meant for educational purposes only.
+This project is deliberately insecure.
+It's meant for experimental purposes only.

 ## 🌟 Features
 ### User Management